On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Characterisation of nef vector bundle

-which is a generic isomorphism.
-By Proposition 5 of \cite{Wu20}, $\pi'^*(q^* T_X/\tors)/\tors$ is strongly psef implies that $ \pi'^* T_{X'}/\tors$ is strongly psef.
-Thus $T_{X'}$ is strongly psef as well as the cotangent sheaf of all its components in the above singular Beauville-Bogomolov decomposition.

-By Theorem C of \cite{CGGN20}, the tangent sheaf of the irreducible Calabi-Yau or irreducible holomorphic symplectic components is stable.
-Let $Z$ be such a component.
-Thus $T_Z$ is stable with respect to any K\"ahler class and strongly psef with $c_1(Z)=0$.
-Let $p: \tilde{Z} \to Z$ be a resolution of singularities of $Z$ such that $p^* T_Z/\tors$ is locally free.
-By Lemma 10 of \cite{Wu20}, $c_1(p^* T_Z/\tors)=0$.
-By Main theorem of \cite{Wu20}, $p^* T_Z/\tors$ is a numerically flat vector bundle.
-By Theorem 1.18 of \cite{DPS94}, $p^* T_Z/\tors$ is a successive extension of hermitian flat vector bundles.

-On the other hand, $p^* T_Z/\tors$ is stable with respect to some K\"ahler form on $\tilde{Z}$ as shown in the proof of Theorem 5 \cite{Wu21}.
-In fact, we can easily check that $p^* T_Z/\tors$ is stable with respect to the pullback of the K\"ahler class.
-By Corollary 6.9 of \cite{Tom19}, $p^* T_Z/\tors$ is stable with respect to a small K\"ahler perturbation of the pullback of the K\"ahler class.
-Hence $p^* T_Z/\tors$ is in fact hermitian flat.

-The hermitian flat metric on $p^* T_Z/\tors$ induces a hermitian flat metric on $T_Z$ outside a closed analytic set of codimension at least 2.
-It corresponds to a representation of the fundamental group of this big Zariski open set in some unitary group.
-By Van Kampen Theorem, this big Zariski open set has the same fundamental group at the regular part of $Z$.
-Thus we have a flat metric on the regular part of $Z$.
-By Theorem D of \cite{CGGN20}, $Z$ is a quotient of a complex torus by a finite group acting freely in codimension one.

-The cotangent sheaf case follows easily from the observation that the torsion-free sheaf $T_X$ with $c_1(T_X)=0$ is strongly psef if and only if $T_X^*=\Omega_X^{[1]}$ is strongly psef. \end{proof} Notice that the definition of Schur product of module is much more subtle.
-It seems to be a non-trivial question to ask whether the result of \cite{LN19} can be generalised to the category of the coherent sheaf.
+Notice that the definition of Schur products of modules is much more subtle.
+It seems to be a non-trivial question to ask whether the result of \cite{LN19} can be generalised to the category of coherent sheaves.